 On iOS, you can create and view recent notes from the notification panel and record voice memos with an Apple Watch.
 On Android, you can create shortcuts to notes on your home screen.
 Recent Android versions let you view 20 previously modified notes across notebooks and quickly create notes from the widget.
 On iOS, Notebook is optimized for iPad Pros, complete with support for Apple Pencil.
 You can now easily add tags using # in the text card toolbar, add a title, organize your bookmarks, and delete completed items in your checklist with a click.

 Any.do offers a premium $3 a month service in which you can share an unlimited number of tasks with collaborators and upload files to a larger digital locker.
 Moments, which appear only a few times a month for free users, recurs daily with Any.do Premium for $18 per year and a Pro version for $27.
 Premium and Pro accounts let you customize Any.do’s theme, set recurring tasks, and establish location-based reminders.
-Recent iOS versions support Siri, have a new calendar with three views to assist with managing tasks and events, a focus mode (with the premium version) that helps you concentrate on specific tasks to avoid distractions, and more.
+Recent iOS versions support Siri and have a new calendar with three views to assist with managing tasks and events, a focus mode (with the premium version) that helps you concentrate on specific tasks to avoid distractions, and the ability to quickly share an article you liked on the web with the Any.do app to review later.

 Rather than treat lists as the pillar of its productivity hierarchy, Todoist encourages you to organize tasks around projects.
 Individual to-do items live within projects and can be exhaustively customized.
 You can add due dates, recurring reminders, flags, and subtasks.
 Todoist can interpret your notes for dates using natural language, so a task with the phrase “every three weeks” will be scheduled to recur at that interval.
 The service also features organizational filters by priority and due date, alongside offline support and automatic backups to the cloud.

 If you seek more advanced features, you have to pay for them.
-With the $3-per-month subscription, you get auto reminders by phone or email, the ability to create your own templates, automatic backup of your tasks, projects, comments, or files, your own labels, themes, task views, and more.
+A subscription to Pro costs $4 a month or $36 a year and gets you auto-reminders by phone or email; the ability to create your own templates; automatic backup of your tasks, projects, comments, or files; your own labels, themes, and task views; and more.
 Todoist’s premium offering allows up to 300 projects.
 Newer versions customize your watch face with the number of tasks you have left for today or your next upcoming task, let you pick from over 20 color schemes, and more.
+Todoist now also integrates with all your favorite apps so you can track your time, share files, and block time off your calendar right from Todoist.

 If minimalist task management is what you’re after, Remember the Milk may fit the bill.
 You can create to-dos and attach items like due dates, tags, notes, and estimated time of completion, and organize tasks by categories.
 Like Todoist, Remember the Milk features natural language recognition for words like “tomorrow” to prompt an appropriate reminder.
 It has basic support for location-based reminders, and there are nifty features that let you share tasks or entire categories.
 Remember the Milk lets you set restrictions on task editing so Aunt Bertha can read the week’s grocery list but not change it.
 The App supports Siri Shortcuts from iOS 12 onward and WatchOS 5 and onward.
 It also supports Apple Watch Series 4 and later and has haptic feedback on selection and swipe actions.

 Google Keep, a free task manager, packs a large number of useful features.
 Keep plays nicely with most of Google’s other services, so every note you add to Keep is searchable and accessible from within Google Drive, Google’s cloud storage locker.
-However, it still lacks integration with Google Assistant.
+It even integrates with Google Assistant — but you’ll need to set up Google Keep as your default app.
 Keep inherits a few of Google’s machine learning smarts, too.
 It can transcribe text from images using optical character recognition, and by parsing the content of your notes for keywords, it automatically filters your notes by topic, location, and activity.

 You can color and add labels to code notes for quick organization.
 You can record a voice memo, and Keep will transcribe it.
 Keep’s search features lets you perform elaborate multi-word queries.
-You can save items on your phone, tablet, computer, and watch, and everything you add syncs across all of your devices.
+You can save items on your phone, tablet, computer, and watch, and everything you add syncs across all your devices.
 There’s no way to group notes and tasks by folder, but it does now support subtasks.
-You can’t delegate tasks to other people, fine-tune permissions, add comments, or see real-time edits by others.
-Recent versions feature a new dynamic canvas that lets you create more drawings and handwritten notes,
+Although you can’t delegate tasks to other people, fine-tune permissions, or add comments, you can collaborate with others and see their real-time edits.
+Recent updates include a new dynamic canvas that lets you create more drawings and handwritten notes.